Review of Felt, Friendship, and Feelings, a tabletop RPG with a classic kids show vibe!

 Felt, Friendship, and Feelings is definitely designed for all ages.
 The character creation and suggested stories line up with similar all-ages appropriate media, and the mechanics were both easy to pick up and fostered social-emotional connections.

-My child can’t read yet, so I helped with going through the options on the character sheet when we needed to make a skill roll, but other than that, kiddo was able to handle dice rolls, judging success/troubles from the numbers rolled, and driving the story when it was kiddo’s turn to be the story lead.
+My child can’t read yet, so I helped with going through the options on the character sheet when we needed to make a skill roll, but other than that, my kid was able to handle dice rolls, judging success/troubles from the numbers rolled, and driving the story when it was my kid’s turn to be the story lead.

 Felt, Friendship, and Feelings is set within the frame of a puppet or felt-friend world that can be anything that you want.